vuejs/vue-cli/docs/webpack.md

 #### Replace existing Base Loader

-If you want to replace an existing [Base Loader](https://github.com/vuejs/vue-cli/tree/dev/packages/%40vue/cli-service/lib/config/base.js).
-For example using `vue-svg-loader` to inline SVG files instead of loading the File.
+If you want to replace an existing [Base Loader](https://github.com/vuejs/vue-cli/tree/dev/packages/%40vue/cli-service/lib/config/base.js), for example using `vue-svg-loader` to inline SVG files instead of loading the File.

 ``` js
 // vue.config.js